ACLU Demands Firing of State Public Defense Agency’s Top Lawyer

 A parking garage outside the Multnomah County Courthouse.
 (Brian Burk)

-The Oregon Public Defense Commission is under additional pressure to fire its top lawyer, Eric Deitrick, following a new allegation of retaliation against a female coworker.
+The Oregon Public Defense Commission is under additional pressure to fire its top lawyer, Eric Deitrick, following a new allegation of retaliation against a female co-worker.

 According to a “separation statement” obtained by the American Civil Liberties Union of Oregon and shared with WW, Deitrick sidelined one of his subordinates, Whitney Perez, limiting her work assignments, after she expressed concerns about his conduct in 2021.
-Perez submitted an official complaint, then quit and filed the paperwork to obtain unemployment.
+Perez submitted an official complaint, then quit and filed the paperwork to obtain unemployment benefits.

 “When I raised concerns about his behavior and allegations of mismanagement and abuse of authority, he further retaliated against me and removed a project and other work from me,” she wrote in the statement explaining her reasons for quitting.

-Deitrick has faced similar accusations of retaliation before, some of which were found credible following an independent investigation concluded this summer.
+Deitrick has faced similar accusations of retaliation before, some of which were found credible following an independent investigation that concluded this summer.
 Perez’s complaint was not part of that investigation, which focused on Deitrick’s treatment of contractors and not employees.

 Related: Report Finds Top Lawyer at State Public Defense Agency Retaliated Against Two Female Lawyers